GokulTechy/Smart-Receipe-Meal-Planner/README.md

 # Smart Recipe & Meal Planner

 This is a modern web application designed to support cooking and healthy eating with recipe search, meal planning, ingredient-based suggestions, and nutrition tracking.
-It supports SDG-2 (Zero Hunger)